 - Lender Fees: Loan origination fees and any lender points

 - Closing Costs: Generally 2% to 5% of the purchase price

 - Property Taxes: Varies depending on the size and location of the property

-- Property Management Fees: Typically 15% – 30%-plus of the rent
+- Property Management Fees: Typically 15% to 30% of the rent

-Keep in mind that a vacation rental property typically generates higher rents than a buy-and-hold real estate investment, but the costs such as insurance, cleaning, and maintenance are generally higher too.
+Vacation rental property typically generates higher rents than a buy-and-hold real estate investment, but the costs such as insurance, cleaning, and maintenance are generally higher too.